Ferry Italy to Croatia

 The company SNAV several years operated a summer connection between Pescara and Hvar and Split, currently the company does not operate this route.

-A few years ago the travel company GSTravel started a fast ferry route between Termoli and Ploce in Croatia, the route with a saling time of only 4.5 hours was a great way of getting to the southern part of Croatia from Italy.
+A few years ago the travel company GSTravel started a fast ferry route between Termoli and Ploce in Croatia.
+The route, with a sailing time of only 4.5 hours, was a great way of getting to the southern part of Croatia from Italy.
 For 2020 the route will not operate and it is not clear if it will be back in 2021.

-The southernmost Italian port with ferry connection to Croatia, as mentioned above there is a whole year car ferry connection between Bari and Dubrovnik, the ferry connection is operated by Jadrolinija.
+The southernmost Italian port with a ferry connection to Croatia, as mentioned above there is a whole year car ferry connection between Bari and Dubrovnik.
+The ferry connection is operated by Jadrolinija.

 Price ferry Italy to Croatia

-Tickets for the car ferries are often sold for as little as 20 Euro or less in the winter season (Price for one passenger without vehicle) in summer season price is of course much higher, in July, august price can be up to 800 Euro or more for a vehicle and 4 passengers, this of course is a lot of money, but compared to the cost and time of driving around the Adriatic bay, it is justifiable.
-In general planning ahead is a good idea, as the ferry companies often run campaigns.
+Tickets for the car ferries are often sold for as little as 20 Euro or less in the winter season (Price for one passenger without vehicle) in summer season price is of course much higher.
+In July and August price can be up to 800 Euro or more for a vehicle and 4 passengers.
+This, of course, is a lot of money, but compared to the cost and time of driving around the Adriatic bay, it is justifiable.
+In general, planning ahead is a good idea, as the ferry companies often run campaigns.

 Alternative to ferry Italy to Croatia

-Traveling by Bus from Italy to Croatia, is indeed an options, but main one to consider if you are in the northern part of Italy e.g there is bus from Venice to Pula and Venice to Zagreb, if you travel from further west or south in Italy you will have to change bus at least once.
+Traveling by Bus from Italy to Croatia, is indeed an option, but the main one to consider if you are in the northern part of Italy e.g there is a bus from Venice to Pula and Venice to Zagreb if you travel from further west or south in Italy you will have to change bus at least once.
 From a price perspective, a bus is probably the cheapest way of travelling.

-Taking a train from Italy to Croatia is not possible, the closest you can get with train is to Trieste from where you can then continue with hydrofoil to istria, or with bus to e.g Zagreb or Rijeka.
+Taking a train from Italy to Croatia is not possible, the closest you can get by train is to Trieste from where you can then continue with a hydrofoil to Istria, or by bus to e.g Zagreb or Rijeka.

 Map Ferry Italy to Croatia

-The ports marked with purple and orange indicates that a passenger only ferry operates from / to those ports, the ports marked with dark red and brown indicates a car ferry operate from the port.
+The ports marked with purple and orange indicates that a passenger-only ferry operates from/to those ports, the ports marked with dark red and brown indicates a car ferry operates from the port.